unitaryai/detoxify/README.md

 # save results to a .csv file

-python run_prediction.py --input test_set.csv --model_name original --save_to results.csv
+python run_prediction.py --input test_set.txt --model_name original --save_to results.csv

 # to see usage